In this section

 There is also an annual reporting requirement for manufacturers and importers, which must submit data on sales volumes, preferences by consumer groups, methods of sale of the vaping products and summaries of any market surveys conducted.

-If you import or re-brand products, you should find out from the business that provided you with the products whether they have made a product notification to the MHRA.
+If you import or re-brand products, you must find out from the business that provided you with the products whether they have made a product notification to the MHRA.
 If they have done so, you do not need to submit another one.

 As a producer, you must establish and maintain a system for collecting information about all suspected adverse effects of the vaping product.
 You must inform the MHRA about: